rodrigc/neovim-setup/README.md

 1. Install neovim v0.5.1+
 2. Copy the .config/nvim directory from this repository to $HOME/.config/nvim directory on your system.
+3. When starting neovim for the first time, run [:PackerSync](https://github.com/wbthomason/packer.nvim#quickstart) to download and update plugins.
+    Quit neovim, and restart it to load all the plugins.

 ## Fonts